-Students who wish to take the licensure exam in Wisconsin must graduate from an accredited program.
+Students who wish to take the licensure or certification exams in Wisconsin must graduate from an accredited program.
 In addition, some employers may be required to hire graduates from accredited colleges and universities.
-Because Mount Mary's program is accredited, graduates are immediately eligible to take licensure exams necessary for employment in the field.
+Because Mount Mary's program is accredited, graduates are immediately eligible to take licensure/certification exams necessary for employment in the field.